Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Quark models based on modular symmetry

 The quark mass ratios and mixing parameters are determined to be

-\item[\textcircled{3}]{\textbf{Model III with gCP: 9 free real parameters including $\texttt{Re}(\tau)$ and $\texttt{Im}(\tau)$ }}\\ In this model, the Irrep assignments are same as \textbf{Model I} except that the assignments of the right-handed up quarks and down quarks are interchanged.
-The modular weights of these quark superfields are set to
+\item[\textcircled{3}]{\textbf{Model III with gCP: 9 free real parameters including $\texttt{Re}(\tau)$ and $\texttt{Im}(\tau)$ }}\\ In comparison with \textbf{Model I}, the representation assignments for the right-handed up quarks and down quarks are interchanged.
+We choose the modular weights of quark fields as